Tagwart/GMTK-Jam---Made-to-Scale/README.md

 This is a Godot 4.3 project.
-Feel use it for whatever you want.
+Feel free to use it for whatever you want.